LGBTQ Milestones: The progression of ‘Gender Equality’ peaks in 2021

 1977, ‘SOAP’ sitcom

-Billy Crystal plays Jodie Dallas — a gay man having an affair with a famous quarterback and contemplating gender-reassignment surgery — who becomes one of the first gay dads on television.
+Billy Crystal plays Jodie Dallas — a gay man having an affair with a famous quarterback contemplating gender-reassignment surgery — who becomes one of the first gay dads on television.

 1978, First Gay Flag